Legiani/pragueParking/README.md

 On map is prague parking zones with get price from server and allow to pay by Apple Pay

+## To run
+to run corectly have to by set API Keys in APIKeys.swift file.
+Project include APIKeys.template.swift

 ### Swift Packet dependences
 - Alamofire